-2. After 4 days total of Non-Engagement (No log-in), if there is not a response from the parent and/or the student does not actively engage in the course, the teacher will again report the student as absent.
-The student's absence will be escalated to the Student Support Team, who will call the parent and assign the student to the Student Support program for re-engagement.
+2. At 4-5 days total of No log-in, if there is not a response from the parent and/or the student does not actively engage in the course, the teacher will again report the student as absent.
+Parents will be notified of this and requested to meet with a member of the Student Support Team to discuss next steps regarding non-compliance and lack of attendance and engagement.